 - ReplyŽ offers long range in even the most demanding installations.
 Its radio design allows users to transmit information from wherever they are seated, without concern for any barriers (bodies, chairs & tables, equipment, etc.) commonly found in meeting and training environments.
 Also, several models of ReplyŽ systems now employ spread spectrum technology to boost operating range even further.

 Competitive advantage: ReplyŽ can transmit and receive data 5 to more than 10 times farther than most infrared interactive keypad systems.
-For example, ReplyŽ IQ is designed to transmit data over 450 feet, while ReplyŽ Plus is designed to transmit over 650 feet.
+For example, the ReplyŽ Interact Mini is designed to transmit data over 250 feet, while ReplyŽ Engage is designed to transmit over 500 feet.
 Most infrared systems offer significantly shorter range, typically 40 to 50 feet (and some even less).
 Infrared is also limited to line-of-sight transmission, which means you need to know where the controller is, have a clear view of it, and point to it.